 Variant 6 is a virtuosic vocal sextet that explores and advances the art of chamber music in the twenty-first century.
-The ensemble's work includes radically reimagining concert experiences, commissioning substantial new works, collaborating closely with other ensembles, and educating a new generation of singers.
+The ensemble's work includes concertizing throughout the United States, commissioning substantial new works, collaborating closely with other ensembles, and educating a new generation of singers and composers.

 Variant 6 believes that the process of compromise achieved from the diversity of opinion and specialty of its six individual artists can create deeply impactful experiences for its audiences, collaborators, and students.

 "...heart-rending depth and impeccable blend of voices..."